mboughaba/vim-lessmess/README.md

 ## Self promotion
 Why this one and not the other two or three trailing white-spaces removal plugins?
-- This support autoload, slowing down your ViM is not an option
+1. This is fully autoloaded, slowing down your ViM startup time was not an option
+2. This is designed with performance in mind.
+The plugin doesn't do live updates, it does the heavy lifting when vim is idle.
+- Making use of Vim jobs is in the pipe.
-- This is stupid simple and cannot go wrong
+3. This is stupid simple and cannot go wrong
-- This plugin is fully unit tested using [Vader](https://github.com/junegunn/vader.vim)
+4. This plugin is fully unit tested using [Vader](https://github.com/junegunn/vader.vim)
-- This is still maintained (well I guess by now it is stable XD)
+5. This is still actively maintained